sushant09112004/FizzApp/README.md

-# This is plain Front-end Application to understand th e3-D effects using prismic
+# This is plain Front-end Application to understand 3-D effects using prismic